DaoCasino/platform-prng/README.md

 ### Mathematical details of the RNG’s period;

- - Our solution has no RNG period, as there is a new unique seed used each time a random number is generated.
+ - Our solution has no RNG period, as we use a new unique seed each time a random number is generated.
 This seed is obtained by combining the user's game data (such as session number, game ID, etc.).

 ### Mathematical details of the RNG’s range (e.g., minimum value, maximum value);